Wind Energy Training Systems

 What is a Wind Energy Training System?

-Wind energy training systems are mostly used in technical high schools, vocational training centers, community colleges, TVET colleges, polytechnics, universities, and corporate training centers.
+Wind energy training systems are used in technical high schools, vocational training centres, community colleges, polytechnics, universities, and corporate training facilities.
+They range from tabletop demonstrators suitable for introductory courses to full-scale nacelle trainers used in professional wind technician programmes.

 Why teach Wind Energy Technology?